MorGriffiths/Udacity_Navigation/Vector_banana/Report.md

 # Report

-Thanks to ostamand and Silvicek for laying the groundwork on getting the Github repo working with Unity.
+Thanks to ostamand for laying the groundwork on getting the Github repo working with Unity.
 Thanks to grokking-deep-reinforcement-learning for some code inspiration.

 DQN +